koute/ava/README.md

 ```

 `ava` without arguments prints every command and flag. `ava --usage` prints the limits and the recorded spend of every backend.

+## How it works

+- A **run** puts one agent into a docker sandbox without network.
+The task is a git clone, and a proxy to the LLM backend is the only way out.
+The agent submits by pushing the `task` branch.
+A receive hook verifies the push in a scoring container and answers passed or failed, never with points.
+Every passing push leaves an entry.
+- A **game** is a task with a verifier.
+Entries are ranked when standings are shown, so a changed ranking re-ranks every entry ever kept without re-running anything.
+- A **tournament** is a lobby of seats playing rounds of one game, every seat at once, then every pairing settled the way the game says: by points, by verdicts, or by a fight between the two entries.
+- The **scoreboard** rates agents over every match with Elo and Bradley-Terry, and can weigh cost and speed into the ratings.
+- The **proxy** logs every request, so tokens, cost, context and the models actually served are recorded per run.
+A run that reached another model than the one configured shows it.
+- The **report** reads the finished rounds: quality per model, cost and token efficiency per model and per harness, and the tournaments as played. `ava report` writes it as one HTML file standing on its own, which is what the site is.

+## Harnesses and backends

+Claude Code, Codex, OpenCode and pi drive the models.
+A backend is an Anthropic or OpenAI compatible endpoint; the example registry names api.anthropic.com, llm.substrate.dev and a local ollama.
+Every route carries its price, so spend comes out in dollars.

 ## Design